What Are My Rights When I’m Pulled Over in Florida?

 You may refuse to submit to the test.
 However, if you fail to submit to testing, your driver’s license will be suspended.
 You may be able to fight the driver’s license suspension with a lawyer’s help, but you may not win.

+You must exit the vehicle if requested.
 If a police officer requests that you exit the vehicle, you must comply.
 A traffic stop is the same as being detained by a police officer.
 You cannot leave until you are allowed to do so.

 The officer may believe he has probable cause for searching you or your vehicle.
 He may want to detain you until he has found probable cause.